 “Monetary amounts in financial statements that are subject to measurement uncertainty”.

-The definition of change of accounting estimate has been deleted however the framework of change in accounting estimate has been retained with some clarifications.
-The amendment elaborates that a change in accounting estimate that results from new information or new developments is not the correction of an error.
-Further, the effect of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
+The accounting estimate change definition has been deleted; however, the accounting estimate framework has been retained with some clarifications.
+The amendment elaborates that a change in accounting estimate that results from new information or new developments is not correcting an error.
+Further, the effect of a change in input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.

 The IASB amendment included the following two examples for clarity of understanding:

 Example 4 refers to an entity which applies the fair value model in IAS 40 Investment Property and has elected to change its valuation technique consistent with the income approach to one consistent with the market approach due to a change in market conditions as permitted by IFRS 13 Fair Value Measurement.

 The example states that the fair value of the investment property is an accounting estimate because: